By Ed Piotrowski and CarPreview staff

 Expect the ’21 SEL, SEL Premium, and GLI Autobahn to again include VW’s Digital Cockpit, which replaces the conventional analog instrumentation with a driver-configurable 10-1/4-inch LCD display.
 It’s a conversation piece, but in our tests doesn’t add real value or enhance the driving experience.

 VW ought to also consider upgrading the 2021 Jetta’s cabin materials.
 The upholstery – cloth on the S, leather on the SEL Premium and GLI Autobahn, sturdy leatherette on the others – is fine.
 But the interior surfaces are mostly covered in hard plastic and budget-grade vinyl, so even the upper-trim models don’t feel very special.
-Expect the GLI to again have a sporty flat-bottom steering wheel and red contrast stitching and piping throughout the cabin.
+Expect the R-Line and GLI to again have a sporty flat-bottom steering wheel, with the GLI getting red contrast stitching and piping throughout the cabin.